Bremanger Municipality: Industry

+Kalvåg harbour in Bremanger Municipality, Vestland, Norway.

+Vetvika beach on the northwestern side of Bremangerlandet in Bremanger Municipality, Norway.

 Elkem Bremanger is the largest company in Bremanger.
 The company's own port facility provides good and regular connections with the main ports of Norway and the rest of Europe.
 Elkem Bremanger has specialized in the manufacturing of silicon metal, ferrosilicon, and specialty inoculants.
 Silicon metals are primarily used in electronics, solar, and aluminium industries.

 The variety of Elkem Bremanger's operations shows the importance it places on both tradition and looking toward the future.
 The expansion of hydropower resources began in 1917, while the first pig iron production began in 1928.
 The company then developed and patented several of its production processes, and today manufactures metallurgic products and chemicals for the world market.
 Much has happened since 1917, but the company is still known for its developmental know-how and state-of-the-art technology.

 Russian hackers made a cyberattack on April 7, 2025.
 They opened a flood gate of the dam in Bremanger, released 500 litres of water per second for four hours.